Mole Crickets | Identification, Habitat, and Control

 What Eats Mole Crickets?

 Mole crickets are subject to both above-ground and underground predation.
 Underground predators include ground beetles and assassin bugs.
-Although they are still underground, mole crickets that venture close to the surface are preyed upon by insectivorous birds (cattle egrets and sandhill cranes) and insectivorous mammals (armadillos).
+They are preyed upon by insectivorous birds (cattle egrets and sandhill cranes) and insectivorous mammals (armadillos).

-For above-ground, mole crickets could get eaten by amphibians (toads), reptiles (snakes), birds (owls and egrets), and mammals (raccoons and foxes).
+For above-ground, amphibians (toads), reptiles (snakes and lizards), birds (owls, mockingbirds, and egrets), and mammals (raccoons and foxes) consume mole crickets.

 Do Mole Crickets Fly?